 Why would I call this activity important?
 The parent that posted (here ) about the lessons students learn from marching band explains most of the benefits to our students.

-This years Marching Band yearbook photo and some extras that students took were done by Adam J. Clark.
+This years Marching Band yearbook photo, as well as additional photos, was taken by Adam J. Clark.